Degomezm/Little-Lemon/README.md

 # Little-Lemon

-# The structure of the project is as follows:
+## The structure of the project is as follows:

-# /restaurant/
+Main Page: /restaurant/
-# /restaurant/menu/
+Menu: /restaurant/menu/
-# /restaurant/menu/<int:pk>
+Menu Item: /restaurant/menu/<int:pk>
-# /restaurant/booking/
+Booking: /restaurant/booking/